samhains/samhains.github.io/blog/_posts/temp/2018-12-13-final-reflections.md

 I also got a little lost in the notion of the 'simulation' - it is a very elusive and slippery subject to try and pin down.
 Baudrillard went mad during his 'Simulation-Era', after all.
 I could have benefited from thinking about a specific kind of simulation - perhaps that of climate simulations; or simulations that create racist (or sexist) cybernetic feedback loops.

-**What feedback did you receive?**
+**What feedback did you receive?**<br>
 I received generally positive feedback for this project.
 A couple of people after watching it told me that they had 'nothing to say' and that it was 'weird'.
 Some others seemed to draw connections from the imagery that I had not anticipated.
-The positive reviews seemed to suggest that the expression of corporate and military intensities were effectively communicated through the video.
+The positive reviews seemed to suggest that the expression of corporate and military intensities were communicated through the video.
 It seems that the video was more effective than my paper at communicating my ideas.

 Someone said that my work was lacking in representation of 'Coloured Bodies'.
 I see where this is coming from.
 The simulation that I was working with - 'FlexSim' demonstrates its software through an entirely white male cast.
 It is these white male (virtual) bodies that are responsible for 'crash testing' corporate spaces for everyone else, and I wanted to tell a story of their dystopic, homogenous existence.
 I think this contributes to the 'disturbing' aspect of the video.
 The decision is made with intention.